- About Us

 The final tax incentive to placing a conservation easement on your property is a property tax break for the next landowners.
 When transferring property on to the next generation, the property tax is uncapped and reassessed with the taxable rate readjusting or “popping-up” to the SEV, increasing the tax rate and property taxes.
 With Public Act 446 passed in 2006, all properties with a conservation easement are exempt from the “pop-up” tax.
 If a property has been under one ownership for a long time and accrues value without the property taxes rising more then 5% from one year to the next, at transfer the taxes can “pop-up” significantly.
 Placing a conservation easement on a property to keep the cap in place can be a strong incentive in the marketing of a property to potential buyers.

 This is a brief overview of the tax advantages of placing a conservation easement on your property.
 To determine how a conservation easement donation may affect your taxes, consult your own professional tax and/or legal advisor.
-If you would like more information about conservation easements and the steps to conserving your property, contact the SWMLC land protection department.
+If you would like more information about conservation easements and the steps to conserving your property, check out How to Protect Your Land or contact the SWMLC land protection department.

 A nature preserve given in honor of Justin Russell Mohney by his parents and grandparents

-In 2006, Jeffrey Mohney and his father, Dr. Russell Mohney, donated a beautiful and diverse wetland property to the Southwest Michigan Land Conservancy, known as Justin's Marsh.
-The family has grown to love the property after many hunting and fishing adventures through the years.
+In 2006, Jeffrey Mohney and his father, Dr. Russell Mohney, donated a beautiful and diverse wetland property, known as Justin's Marsh, to the Southwest Michigan Land Conservancy.
+The family had grown to love the property after many hunting and fishing adventures through the years.

 Dr. Mohney said, "Donating Justin's Marsh to the Southwest Michigan Land Conservancy was the most appropriate way to make sure the property stays that way forever."